Leo200467/wine-quality-data-engineering-project/steps.md

 * Select "Connect" and a new tab on the right side of the screen will popup;
 * Select "Linux" and copy the command;
 * Now access your VM and run the command in terminal, this should add the files to your VM;
-* In your terminal, "cd /mnt/sharedstorage";
+* In your VM terminal, "cd /mnt/sharedstorage";
-* In your terminal, "sudo bash setup.sh".
+* In your VM terminal, "sudo bash setup.sh".
 This bash script will do the heavy lifting of moving files, permissions and folder structure in this VM, it may take a while;
 * In your VM, go to /home/azureuser/airflow and type if you are accessing with SSH + VSCode ```code airflow.env``` or other type of editing command(vi, nano);
 * Go to back to your [Azure Resources Panel](https://portal.azure.com/#blade/HubsExtension/BrowseAll) and into your "storageXXXXXX";
 * Then, look for "Security + Network" tab, you can click on "Access Keys" and copy your CONNECTION STRING;